SPEAK VISUALLY Receive practical tips on how to

 You can start outlining your case by going back to your one big idea and then identifying each of your main points, followed by supporting details.
 To help you craft an airtight argument, you can use an idea map like this one.

-Since a successful presentation is built not just on good content but on an effective design, the next step is to create a visual storyboard, much like those used to outline the content in a video.
+Since a successful presentation is built not just on good content but on an effective presentation design, the next step is to create a visual storyboard, much like those used to outline the content in a video.

 The overarching theme you decided on in the brainstorming process will be useful for visualizing your deck in this stage, which should contain no more than one idea per slide, as in this example.